 Parker also attributes her basketball success to her early days of playing soccer.
 She says, “I was able to get the foot speed and the foot quickness.”
 She clearly benefited from playing more than one sport.

 She was never a stranger to strong competition, often playing with her brother Anthony [now with the Cleveland Cavaliers] and other young men.
 When she first started showing up at pickup games as a kid, Parker recalls getting weird looks and being picked last.
 Of course, it wasn’t long before the guys realized she could really play.
 Soon, Parker was the one picking teams.

 Parker’s development as a player should encourage young female athletes to play against tougher competition to improve their own games.

-Watch the video below to hear it from Parker herself.
+Watch the video above to hear it from Parker herself.